MatthijsGawehn/COCOS/README.md

 2. open terminal in that environment (in anaconda navigator > click on the new environment>press green circled arrow>open Terminal)
 3. type >"python -m pip install cocos-map" (this installs all the necessary packages including cocos-map)
 4. you currently cannot run cocos-map from the command prompt, instead you need to work with a Matlab-like file structure.
 This means that you need to navigate to the cocos_map site-package.
 It is located in the environment (cocos_env), which you've created and where you've just installed cocos-map (e.g., c:\Users\<yourname>\AppData\Local\Continuum\anaconda3\envs\<cocos_env>\Lib\site-packages\cocos_map).
-5. copy the site package "cocos_map" to your preferred location ['my_COCOS_location']
+5. copy the site package 'cocos_map'.
+Create an empty folder named 'COCOS_main' at your preferred location ['my_COCOS_location'].
+Paste 'cocos_map' into 'COCOS_main".
-6. create two additional folders in that location (on the same level as cocos_map).
-One named "data" and another one named "results".
+6. create two additional empty folders in 'COCOS_main' (on the same level as cocos_map).
+One named 'data' and another one named 'results'.

 install from GitHub:
 1. download the .zip to your preferred location ['my_COCOS_location'] and unzip